2020 Delhi riots: Background

-Protests began across India in December 2019 in response to the passage of the Citizenship (Amendment) Act (CAA), which allows fast-tracked naturalisation for immigrants from Pakistan, Bangladesh and Afghanistan belonging to six religions vis-à-vis Hinduism, Sikhism, Christianity, Zoroastrianism, Jainism and Buddhism.
-The Act has been seen as discriminatory to Muslims and threatening to their existence in India when combined with the anticipated National Register of Citizens (NRC).
+Protests began across India in December 2019 in response to the passage of the Citizenship (Amendment) Act (CAA), which allows fast-tracked naturalisation for immigrants from Pakistan, Bangladesh and Afghanistan belonging to six religions — Hinduism, Sikhism, Christianity, Zoroastrianism, Jainism and Buddhism — but not Islam.
+The Act was seen as discriminatory to Muslims and threatening to their existence in India when combined with the anticipated National Register of Citizens (NRC).

 Several anti-CAA protests were held in New Delhi.
 Some protesters burned vehicles and pelted stones at security forces.
 In Shaheen Bagh, protesters blocked roads, which led to a traffic jam.

-The Delhi Legislative Assembly election was held on 8 February 2020, in which the Bharatiya Janata Party (BJP) was defeated by the Aam Aadmi Party (AAP); widespread usage of incendiary slogans by BJP equating the protesters to anti-national elements and asking for them to be shot were noted.
+The Delhi Legislative Assembly election was held on 8 February 2020, in which the Bharatiya Janata Party (BJP) was defeated by the Aam Aadmi Party (AAP); widespread usage of incendiary slogans by BJP equating the protesters to anti-national elements and asking for them to be shot were reported.
 (Note: At a rally in Delhi, a Union Cabinet minister shouted Desh ke ġaddāroṉ ko ("What's to be done with the traitors to the nation?") and the crowd screamed back, Goli māro sāloṉ ko ("Shoot the bastards!").)
-Delhi BJP chief, Manoj Tiwari, has since attributed hate speeches by fellow party-candidate Kapil Mishra (who coined the slogans) as a cause of the BJP defeat.
+Delhi BJP chief, Manoj Tiwari, has since attributed hate speech by fellow party-candidate Kapil Mishra (who coined the slogans) as a cause of the BJP defeat.

 On 22 February, around 500 to 1,000 protesters, including women, began a sit-in protest near the Jaffrabad metro station.
 The protest blocked a stretch of Seelampur–Jaffrabad–Maujpur road, as well as the entry and exit to the metro station.
 According to the protesters, the sit-in was in solidarity with the Bharat Bandh called by the Bhim Army, which was scheduled to begin on 23 February.
 Police and paramilitary personnel were deployed at the site.